 If you are considering a rollover or transfer of your IRA account or retirement savings to a self-directed IRA for alternative investments, what you don't know can hurt you.
 Finding the best self-directed IRA custodian or trust company requires due diligence.
 Here are some of the worst kinds of self-directed IRAs and how to avoid them.

-The Not So Self-Directed IRA
+The Not So Self-Directed Account

 The Silent Self-Directed IRA

-The Required Self-Directed IRA LLC
+The Dumb Self-Directed IRA

 The Cheap Self-Directed IRA

 Growth and competition in the self-directed retirement space have reduced fees.
 That's good, as far as I'm concerned.
 What's not good are companies touting what looks like a good deal or discount, but they come with a lot of fine print and very bad service.
 So beware.
 During the tax season you will see a lot of these offers.

 To do: When researching companies, compare fee schedules , but even more important, compare the service, response times, and the answers to your questions.
 Cheap doesn't always mean best.

 Self-directed IRA companies come in many forms and sizes.
 Or should I say, fees and sizes?
 It seems that the larger the company, the higher the fees.
 Perhaps they offer exclusive services that justify their fee structure.
 Do you need exclusive services?
 What exactly are you paying for?
 Put your money in your IRA or your investment, not in their pocket.

 Finding the Best Self-Directed IRA for Real Estate